Angle Icon

 A traditional medical scribe earns around $17.46 per hour.
 That adds up—roughly $2,800/month or $33,000/year—plus costs for training, turnover, and admin time.

-AI scribe solutions, by contrast, are subscription-based, usually between $99 to $299 per provider monthly, or $1,080 to $3,500 annually.
+AI scribe pricing, by contrast, is subscription-based, usually between $99 to $299 per provider monthly, or $1,080 to $3,500 annually.
 That’s a big difference.
 While setup costs exist, they’re typically offset in just a few months.

 For clinics juggling budgets and scaling fast, AI scribes are often the more cost-friendly pick.